WhoIsConch/ConchBot/README.md

 # ConchBot
-The source code of Conch's Discord bot, ConchBot, with rewritten code.
+The source code of the Discord bot ConchBot.

 Welcome to the GitHub repository of [Conchbot](https://github.com/ConchDev/ConchBot/)
 ---